 Both campgrounds have toilet/shower facilities but bring loads of $2 coins as hot water is only available at Central station with coins (Cold water is free) however Dundubarra campground you only have access to cold or hot water in the shower blocks using $2 coins.

 Both campgrounds have taps centrally located throughout for easy access to water and sink facilities for washing up.
-Yes, you can drink both campgrounds tap water.
-It’s the cleanest water you are likely ever to drink.
+Both campgrounds tap water is drinkable.
+It’s the cleanest water you are likely ever to consume.

 We highly recommend Central Station for families.
 Sites are generous in size, giving children plenty of space to play freely, stimulating their imaginations with the moss logs and rainforest surroundings.
 Charlotte believed fairies lived there.